 - Earplugs.
 When all the impressions and noises on the train become too much.
 When you want to sleep on a crowded overnight train or when you have a snoring roommate

 - Copies of important documents.
 Always take these when traveling, it’s remarkable how few phone numbers and details we know these days.

 - Wet wipes.
 For sticky fingers or freshen up after a long train journey.
 Although the pack says they can go into the toilet, I just throw them out.
 Or bring a reusable washcloth, just wet it and use it (and store it in one of those ziplock bags you’ve brought).

 - Adapter and charges.
 What would we be without electronic devices?
 Charge whenever you can, more and more trains in Europe have power outlets

 - A battery pack or power bank.
 Some trains in Europe have power outlets, but not all.
 I have a very useful Anker power bank.
 A bit heavy but I can go for 2 weeks without having to recharge it.

 - Spork.
 For when you crave some yogurt.
 Or instant noodles.
 Or buy a pack of sliced fruit but don’t want to get sticky fingers.

-- Book or other forms of entertainment.
+- Books or other forms of entertainment.
 Whatever you fancy.
 Because even on the most interesting train rides, you might want a bit of entertainment.

 - Extra cotton carry-on tote bag for snacks.
 I always bring an extra bag.
 Or 2 or 3.
 Because you can’t get plastic bags anymore when you go shopping.
 And because you can carry some snacks and drinks with you on the train.